 How to Make Strawberry Jelly

-One of my favorite parts of summer is all the fresh produce that comes available in the garden and in the grocery.
+One of my favorite parts of summer is all the fresh produce that becomes available in the garden and in the grocery.
 There’s just nothing like the taste of a fresh tomato, peach or strawberry.
-The problem is that the fresh produce doesn’t last year round.
+The problem is that fresh produce doesn’t last year-round.
 One way to get around this problem is to make homemade jellies and salsa so we can enjoy the fresh taste of strawberries this winter with homemade biscuits!
-Recently, strawberries were on sale at our local grocery so I purchased some to enjoy fresh but some more to make homemade strawberry jelly.
+Recently, we passed by a local strawberry market on the side of the road so I purchased some to enjoy fresh, but some more to make homemade strawberry jelly.

 This post includes affiliate links.